virgesmith/pico-crypto-key/README.md

 ## Using the device

-The device is pin protected (the word 'pico'), and (for now) it can't be changed.
+The device is pin protected (the word 'pico'), and (for now) it can't be changed without editing the code.
 Sending the correct pin to the device activates the repl (read-evaluate-print loop).

 Both the tests and examples read the serial port and the pin from the `[pico.run]` section in [pyproject.toml](./pyproject.toml).
 Modify the settings as necessary.